 On to the Stamina ATS Air Rower 1399, how does it work?

-There are no handles or knobs to switch on/off to control resistance – you’re basically controlling it automatically by how hard you row.
+There are no handles or knobs to switch on/off to control air resistance – you’re basically controlling the Stamina ATS automatically by how hard you row.
 This makes it very easy to switch up or dial down your workout according to your needs.
-It is classified as “variable resistance” (as you can vary the resistance based on your rowing intensity).
+It is classified as a “variable resistance” air rower (as you can vary the air resistance based on your rowing intensity).

 This resistance type is preferred by professional Olympic athletes when training off the water, so you’re in good company!